jon-harper/OmniBox-docs/docs/assembly_v2/core.md

 <figure markdown>
   [![illustration][crossbar1]{width="480"}][crossbar1]
-  <figcaption>Set the crossbar between the screw holes at the top of the front main body.
+  <figcaption>1.
+Set the crossbar between the screw holes at the top of the front main body.
 Note that the lip should face forward.</figcaption>
 </figure>

 <figure markdown>
   [![illustration][crossbar2]{width="480"}][crossbar2]
-  <figcaption>Fasten the crossbar in place with two (2) M3 x 20mm screws.
+  <figcaption>2.
+Fasten the crossbar in place with two (2) M3 x 20mm screws.
 Avoid overtightening.</figcaption>
 </figure>

 ### Finished Reference